telefonicaid/lettuce-tools/README.md

 ### Mock

-* **mock** is a module that can be used in the acceptance tests of any TDAF application, as long as they are developed with Lettuce, to implement a configurable http REST mock.
+* **mock** is a module that can be used in the acceptance tests of any server application, as long as they are developed with Lettuce, to implement a configurable http REST mock.

 Its main features are: configure a response on a given endpoint, serve configured responses, maintains checkable list of requests and responses.